mariatmvendas/mlops_project/reports/README.md

 By running python src/mlops_project/train.py train --batch-size 12, the hyperparameters will be the ones defined in the config.yaml file, except for batch_size that will be 12.

+For running a hyperparameter optimization sweep, run 'wandb sweep configs/sweep.yaml' followed by 'wandb agent <sweep_id>' with the sweep_id inserted, which was returned by the first command

 ### Question 13